opensanctions/site/_articles/2022-07-19-opencorporates.md

 >
 > “I believe we will see an infrastructure of building blocks of open data sources, including our sanctions data and OpenCorporates’ company data – as well as others like extractive resource data and property ownership data” Friedrich said.
 “These will be high quality and provenanced, and allow users to answer key questions like: ‘how closely am I linked to a certain company?’”

-Continue reading for the [full announcement on OpenCorporates blog].
+Continue reading for the [full announcement on OpenCorporates blog](https://blog.opencorporates.com/2022/07/19/opencorporates-identifiers-now-in-opensanctions-a-win-for-the-open-data-ecosystem/).